Back to Top

 • A light crossbow and 20 bolts or any simple weapon

-• A component pouch or an arcane focus (such as a feather, talisman or symbol associated with your Patron)
+• A component pouch or an Arcane Focus (such as a feather, talisman or symbol associated with your Patron)

 • A scholar’s pack or a dungeoneer’s pack